lpmi-13/jobsearch-content/content/03_communication/04_leveling_guide.md

 The Senior Engineer Level is the terminal band for most engineers.
 This means that at this level, you are are a capable, strong engineering leader, and can stay at this level for the rest of your career if you so choose.

 The theme for this level is **team leadership**.
-You are a strong, saught-out technical leader, and a mentor amongst your team.
+You are a strong, sought-out technical leader, and a mentor amongst your team.
 The most key separator for the senior engineer from the levels below is a deeper expectation on the people dimension.

 ***Technical Expectations***

-You own initiatives that can take six months to a year to complete and involves multiple people.
-You have deep, sought-after expertise in a technical domain and have a track record of leader large projects well.
+You own initiatives that can take six months to a year to complete and involve multiple people.
+You have deep, sought-after expertise in a technical domain and have a track record of leading large projects well.
 You can take large problems with tight deadlines, work cross-functionally across teams, create specs, divide up the work, and drive your team to deliver.
 You have demonstrated this multiple times.

 You own the success of a significant system.
 You often find ways to improve that infrastructure, and build out initiatives that get the whole team on board.
 The work you do often influences other teams to improve their product as well.